minna-technologies/play-json-macros/README.md

 By using `@json` or `@jsonFlat` annotations on a case class a JSON formatter will automatically be created in the companion object.

+By using `@jsonReads` or `@jsonWrites` annotations on a case class a JSON reads or JSON writes (respectively) will automatically be created in the companion object, in the same style as if `@json` was used.

 This code:
 ```scala
 @json case class Person(name: String, age: Int)